metislabs/slate/source/includes/_forecast_processes.md

 __message__ | string | "Forecast Types and Processes"
 __status_code__ | int | 200

-The `payload` attribute associated with a successful response will be available as an array of `JSONs`, each `JSON` will represent the available forecasts and related info for a specific `process`.
+The `payload` attribute associated with a successful response will be available as an array of objects, each object will represent the available forecasts and related info for a specific `process`.

  Attribute | Type | Value
 ---------:|:----:|:-----
 __id__ | string | The `id` of the aggregated process.
 __name__ | string | The process name for the aggregated process.
-__processes__ | JSON Array | The `processes` attribute contains an array of `JSONs` described in the table below.
-Each `JSON` represents information regarding each seperate process within the aggregated process,
+__processes__ | Object array | The `processes` attribute contains an array of objects described in the table below.
+Each object represents information regarding each seperate process within the aggregated process,

 This table describes the attributes available for each `process` in the `processes` attribute: